Naturaily/Naturaily-netlify/_posts/2019-05-20-skip-sentry-slack-notifications-unless-a-specific-count-of-retries-in-sidekiq.md

 ---
-title: >-
-  How to Skip Sentry Slack Notifications Until a Specific Count of Retries in Sidekiq
+title: Tutorial - how to skip Sentry Slack notifications
 description: >-
   Filter out Slack alerts Sentry messages from Sidekiq jobs using Sidekiq middleware in custom Shopify integrations.